- What is breast augmentation surgery?

 You’ll need to prepare for the recovery process long before you go under the knife.
 Your surgeon may encourage you to buy items like antibacterial soap or ice packs to help ease bruising and swelling.

 It’s no secret that smoking is bad for you.
 Nicotine in cigarettes and vape products also interferes with the healing process after surgery.
 If you are a smoker, consider talking to your surgeon about treatments to help you quit.
-Ideally, quitting smoking 6 months before surgery is best.
+Ideally, quitting smoking 6 months before surgery is preferred.
 However, you must be nicotine-free for at least 6-8 weeks prior to surgery day.

 Avoid aspirin and certain anti-inflammatory drugs after surgery